darwinhc/darwinhc.github.io/_tabs/cv.md

 ## 👨‍💻 Summary

-Results-driven **Software Engineer** with 4+ years of experience in designing, developing, and optimizing scalable backend architectures using **Python**, **Java (Spring Boot)** & **JavaScript**, cloud technologies (AWS, Azure, Kubernetes, Docker), event-driven architectures and enterprise integrations.
-Passionate about building high-performance microservices and distributed systems, ensuring reliability, while mentoring teams and driving technical excellence.
+Results-driven Software Engineer with 5 years of experience designing and building scalable backend systems in Python and Java (Spring Boot).
+Skilled in AWS/Azure, Docker/Kubernetes, and event-driven architectures with enterprise integrations.
+Passionate about high-performance microservices and distributed systems with a focus on reliability, security, and maintainability.
+Experienced with CI/CD (Azure DevOps), mentoring, and driving technical excellence.

 ---

 ## 💼 Professional Experience

+### **Backend Engineer** – BairesDev (Remote)
+📍 Remote — *July 2025 – Present*

+- Design, optimize and develop backend solutions using Python in a microservices architecture for healthcare companies.
+Creating REST APIs and ETLs using FastAPI (ECS) & AWS Lambda.

 ### **Specialist Consultant** – SETI S.A.S (Remote)
-📍 Medellín, Colombia — *April 2022 – Present*
+📍 Medellín, Colombia — *April 2022 – July 2025*

 - Designed and developed scalable microservices and shared libraries in Python and Java.
 - Integrated messaging systems like **RabbitMQ**, **Kafka**, **IBM MQ**.